 PLANET OMAR (series) by Zanib Mian

 Omar is an appealing and relatable protagonist.
 His British-Pakistani family has just moved to London, and Omar is feeling nervous about starting a new school and meeting new friends.
 In a funny-bone-tickling narrative, author Mian weaves together important issues about diversity, identity and the power of standing up for yourself.

 3rd Grade Summer Reading: Nonfiction

-Nonfiction books are an excellent way to engage reluctant readers during the summer.
+Nonfiction books are an excellent way to engage third graders or reluctant readers during the summer.
 Kids can digest the text in small, manageable bites.
 Plus, the facts in these three books are so intriguing they won't want to stop learning!

-National Geographic Kids Ultimate Weird but True: 1,000 Wild & Wacky Facts and Photos.
 Who doesn't like random and totally bizarre facts?
+What about 1000 of them?
 There are also 6 compact versions of Weird but True books, with 300 facts each, including my favorite one focusing on history: Ye Olde Weird but True: 300 Outrageous Facts from History.
-More fascinating books on my list of fact books!

-Zoo in the Sky: A Book of Animal Constellations by Jacqueline Mitton.
 This is a wonderful astronomy picture book to get kids interested in the constellations by harnessing their imaginations and natural inclination for stories.
-Learning the stories about each of the star formations will imprint the information about the night sky on their brains and inspire them to look up every night to see what they can find.
+Learning the stories about each of the star formations will imprint the information about the night sky on their brains and inspire them to look up every night this summer to see what they can find.
 Each illustration is accompanied by a mythical story about the creatures and beings after which the constellation is named.